mothgears/medulla/README.md

 Will read file from disc in every request.
 - `includeMedullaCode:false`
 If set is true, medulla js code (plugins) will be included to this page (use for all html-pages).

+**Hotcode**
+- `reload: "lazy"`
+Default value, page will reload when file changed and cursor will be moved in browser window.

+- `reload: "hot"`
+Set this value for file (css or js script) so that it reloaded without refreshing the page.
+**(!)** *for script files recommended use **only** in the case, if they contains solely functions without side effects.*

+- `reload: "force"`
+Page will reload immediately when file changed.

 Default url is path to file, but you may specify it directly use `url` param.